-Smith & Nephew performed a Reasonable Country of Origin Inquiry ("RCOI") on suppliers believed to provide Smith & Nephew with materials or components containing 3TGs necessary to the functionality or production of Smith & Nephew's products.
-Smith & Nephew's suppliers identified 274 valid smelters and refineries ("smelters") in their supply chains.
-Of these 274 smelters, Smith & Nephew identified 33 as sourcing (or there was a reason to believe they may be sourcing) from the DRC or adjoining countries (collectively called the "Covered Countries").
-Smith & Nephew's due diligence review indicated that all 33 of these smelters have been audited and recognized as conflict free by the Responsible Minerals Assurance Process ("RMAP).
+Smith+Nephew performed a Reasonable Country of Origin Inquiry ("RCOI") on suppliers believed to provide Smith+Nephew with materials or components containing 3TGs necessary to the functionality or production of Smith+Nephew's products.
+Smith+Nephew's suppliers identified 286 valid smelters and refineries ("smelters") in their supply chains.
+Of these 286 smelters, Smith+Nephew identified 32 as sourcing (or there was a reason to believe they may be sourcing) from the DRC or adjoining countries (collectively called the "Covered Countries").
+Smith+Nephew's due diligence review indicated that all 32 of these smelters have been audited and recognized as conflict free by the Responsible Minerals Assurance Process ("RMAP).
+This CMR was subject to an independent private sector audit ("IPSA") conducted by Resource Consulting Services Limited ("RCS Global") in accordance with the requirements of the Rule, the audit report for which is attached as Exhibit A to the CMR.

-Based on these results, Smith & Nephew is DRC Conflict Free for the 2019 reporting period.
+Based on these results, Smith+Nephew is DRC Conflict Free for the 2020 reporting period.